Polygamy relations of multipartite entanglement beyond qubits: conclusion

 \section{conclusion}

-Entanglement monogamy and polygamy are fundamental properties of multipartite entanglement.
 We have investigated the polygamy relations related to the concurrence of assistance.
 General polygamy inequalities given by the $\alpha$th $(0\leq \alpha\leq 2)$ power of concurrence of assistance have been presented for multipartite states in arbitrary-dimensional quantum systems.
 We have further shown that the general polygamy inequalities can even be improved to be tighter ones under certain conditions on the assisted entanglement of bipartite subsystems.
 Based on the improved polygamy relations, lower bound for distribution of bipartite entanglement has been provided for multipartite systems.
 Moreover, the $\beta$th ($0\leq \beta \leq 1$) power of polygamy inequalities have been obtained for the entanglement of assistance as a by-product, which are shown to be tighter than the existing ones.

 The higher-dimensional quantum systems are the key resources in various quantum information and communication processing tasks.
 For instance, the qudit ($d>2$) systems are preferred in some quantum key distributions, where the use of qudits increases the coding density and provides stronger security compared to qubits \cite{sta}.
 Our results apply to general polygamy relations of multipartite entanglement in arbitrary higher-dimensional quantum systems.
 Moreover, our polygamy inequalities provide tighter constraints and finer characterizations of the entanglement distributions among the multipartite systems.
 These results may highlight future works on the study of multipartite quantum entanglement.